splunk/splunk-azure-monitor-logs-function/README.md

 ## Enabling Verbose Logging
 In `host.json`, set `logging.logLevel.Function` to `Trace` to enable verbose logging just for this Azure Function code.
 For more logging options for other components, see [Configure log levels](https://docs.microsoft.com/en-us/azure/azure-functions/configure-monitoring?tabs=v2#configure-log-levels) in the Microsoft Azure documentation.

+## Appendix
+### Setup Azure dev account
+Ask to be added to `CDC TEAM` Azure directory (splunkcdcdev.onmicrosoft.com).
+You will also need to be made a global admin (for AAD diagnostics settings) and owner of subscriptions (for acivity logs, diagnostics settings on subscriptions).